-A few months ago I attended the online Homeschool Teaching Summit and one of the speakers said something that really resonated with me: “you can’t share what you don’t have”.
+A while ago I attended an online homeschooling conference.
+And one of the speakers said something that really resonated with me: “you can’t share what you don’t have”.
 In context, she was discussing how as Christian moms who homeschool, we can’t teach our kids about having a relationship with Christ if we don’t have one.

 It makes complete sense, but how many of us do this?
 We get so busy as moms and get so caught up in what we’re doing for our family and our children that we forget about the relationship we need to be having with God.